-The Group entered into a guarantee agreement on 7 June 2021 (the "Guarantee Agreement A") with Fuzhou Zhong Bao Automobiles Sales and Service Co., Ltd.\ ("FZZB") and Ningde Zhong Bao Automobiles Sales and Services Co., Ltd.\ ("NDZB").
-Pursuant to the Guarantee Agreement A, Xiamen BMW Automobiles Service Co, Ltd.\, Quanzhou Fubao Automobiles Sales and Services Co., Ltd.\ and Fujian Xingbao Automobiles Sales and Services Co., Ltd.\, all being whollyowned subsidiaries of the Company, will during the period from 1 August 2021 to 31 July 2023 guarantee FZZB and NDZB banking facilities to be incurred in its ordinary course of business in a maximum aggregate amount of RMB51.0 million.
-The Guarantee Agreement A and the transactions contemplated thereunder have been approved by shareholders at the Company's extraordinary general meeting held on 30 July 2021.
+The Group entered into a guarantee agreement on 5 June 2023 (the "Guarantee Agreement A") with Fuzhou Zhong Bao Automobiles Sales and Service Co., Ltd.[#] ("FZZB") to replace the previous one entered into in 7 June 2021, which expired on 31 July 2023.
+Pursuant to the Guarantee Agreement A, Xiamen BMW Automobiles Service Co, Ltd.[#], Quanzhou Fubao Automobiles Sales and Services Co., Ltd.[#] and Fujian Xingbao Automobiles Sales and Services Co., Ltd.[#], all being whollyowned subsidiaries of the Company, will during the period from 1 August 2023 to 31 July 2025 guarantee FZZB banking facilities to be incurred in its ordinary course of business in a maximum aggregate amount of RMB39.6 million.
+The Guarantee Agreement A and the transactions contemplated thereunder have been approved by shareholders at the Company's extraordinary general meeting held on 25 July 2023.

-The Group entered into another guarantee agreement on 15 November 2021 (the "Guarantee Agreement B") with Xiamen Zhong Bao Automobiles Co., Ltd.\ ("Xiamen Zhong Bao") to replace the previous one entered into on 12 November 2019, which expired on 31 December 2021.
-Pursuant to the Guarantee Agreement B, Xiamen BMW Automobiles Service Co, Ltd.\ and its immediate holding company, German Automobiles Pte Ltd. will during the period from 1 January 2022 to 31 December 2023 guarantee Xiamen Zhong Bao's banking facilities to be incurred in its ordinary course of business in a maximum aggregate amount of RMB101.0 million.
-The Guarantee Agreement B and the transactions contemplated thereunder have been approved by shareholders at the Company's extraordinary general meeting held on 20 December 2021.
+The Group entered into another guarantee agreement on 16 October 2023 (the "Guarantee Agreement B") with Xiamen Zhong Bao Automobiles Co., Ltd.[#] ("Xiamen Zhong Bao") to replace the previous one entered into in 15 November 2021, which expired on 31 December 2023.
+Pursuant to the Guarantee Agreement B, Xiamen BMW Automobiles Service Co, Ltd.[#] and its immediate holding company, German Automobiles Pte Ltd. will during the period from 1 January 2024 to 31 December 2025 guarantee Xiamen Zhong Bao's banking facilities to be incurred in its ordinary course of business in a maximum aggregate amount of RMB101.0 million.
+The Guarantee Agreement B and the transactions contemplated thereunder have been approved by shareholders at the Company's extraordinary general meeting held on 8 December 2023.

-Further details for the Guarantee Agreement A and Guarantee Agreement B were set out in the circular of the Company dated 15 July 2021 and 3 December 2021 respectively.
+Further details for the Guarantee Agreement A and Guarantee Agreement B were set out in the circulars of the Company dated 10 July 2023 and 22 November 2023 respectively.